Syngonium: Fruits

-The fruit is an ovoid, multigire fruit compound, surrounded by a vaginal inflorescence chamber, which sometimes breaks and curls up, revealing fruit that is usually brownish and very aromatic (seeds shed by mammals) or white (in S. mauroanum, S. triphyllum and S. wendlandii, seeds spread by birds).
-Each fruit contains from 50 to 100 seeds, which are usually ovate or cylindrical, with dimensions 5-10 × 3–6 mm, with rounded ends.
-The seed husks are black or brown, thin, shiny.
+The fruit is ovoid and compound, surrounded by a spathe, which sometimes breaks and curls up, revealing fruit that is usually brownish and very aromatic (seeds spread by mammals) or white (in S. mauroanum, S. triphyllum and S. wendlandii, seeds spread by birds).
+Each fruit contains from 50 to 100 seeds, which are usually ovate or cylindrical, 5-10 × 3–6 mm, and with rounded ends.
+The seed husks are black or brown, thin, and shiny.
 Seeds lose their ability to germinate after drying.